tumanob/wp-vr-view/README.md

 * width - in pixels or percent
 * height - in pixels or percent
 * stereo - value 'true' or 'false'
+* yaw -  angle shift option.
+Values from -360 to 360
+* hascontrols - value 'true' or 'false'  -  for video player to add controls buttons

 **Short codes examples:**